Category Archives: Noteworthy

 This study offers a forensic assessment of a widely circulated photograph featuring Prince Andrew, Virginia Giuffre, and Ghislaine Maxwell – an image that has played a pivotal role in public discourse and legal narratives.
 Through analysis of multiple published versions, several inconsistencies are identified, including irregularities in lighting, posture, and physical interaction, which are more consistent with digital compositing than with an unaltered snapshot.
 While the absence of the original negative and a verifiable audit trail precludes definitive conclusions, the technical and contextual anomalies suggest that the image may have been deliberately constructed.
 Nevertheless, without additional evidence, the photograph remains an unresolved but symbolically charged fragment within a complex story of abuse, memory, and contested truth.

-I provide also a 3D reconstruction of the scene although some people may find it easier to watch the video instead.
+I provide also a 3D reconstruction of the scene in the preprint although some people may find it easier to watch a video instead.

-Even as there are now reasonable doubts on the image, the whole story may be true.
+Even as there are now reasonable doubts on the image, Prince Andrew could have have met Virginia Giuffre.
 Maybe like an artist is painting a scene from memory, this photograph could be showing a real scene although not in a physical sense.

 Fragen und Antworten zur Staatsräson